Dylan Moore Preview, Player Props: Mariners vs. Astros

 - The pitching staff for the Astros has a collective 9.1 K/9, the seventh-best in the league.

-- The Astros have a 3.76 team ERA that ranks third among all league pitching staffs.
+- The Astros' 3.81 team ERA ranks fourth among all MLB pitching staffs.

-- Astros pitchers combine to allow 148 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Astros pitchers combine to surrender 151 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Valdez (9-8) is going for his 10th victory when he takes the mound for the Astros in his 24th start of the season.
-He has a 3.31 ERA in 149 2/3 innings pitched, with 148 strikeouts.

-- The lefty last pitched on Monday against the Miami Marlins, when he went 7 2/3 innings, allowing three earned runs while giving up six hits.
+- The righty last appeared in relief on Tuesday, when he threw two scoreless innings against the Miami Marlins while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.